M7.4 quake hits northeastern Japan, causing tsunami

 "I have been informed that it will not immediately lead to a radiation leak or an increase in the temperature of the fuel," the government's top spokesman Yoshihide Suga said in a press conference in Tokyo.

-Equipment to measure dust for radioactive materials within the premises of the Fukushima Daini complex also stopped working, but TEPCO said the fault has not caused any serious problems.
+Equipment to measure dust for radioactivity within the premises of the Fukushima Daini complex also stopped working, but TEPCO said the fault has not caused by any serious problems.
+No abnormalities were found to the four reactors of the Fukushima Daini power plant, TEPCO said after inspecting the facility.

-No abnormalities were observed at the Fukushima Daiichi Nuclear power plant, where decommissioning work is underway, or nuclear plants in other parts of northeastern Japan, all of them offline, according to TEPCO and other power companies.
+According to TEPCO and other utilities, no abnormalities were observed at the Fukushima Daiichi plant, where decommissioning work is underway, or at the nuclear plants in other parts of northeastern Japan.

-The Fire and Disaster Management Agency said a dozen people in total have been reported injured in Fukushima, Miyagi, Chiba and Tokyo.

-Three small boats were found overturned off the coast of Miyagi, apparently due to tsunami, the Japan Coastal Guard said, adding they are checking whether there was anyone onboard.

-The quake, which also shook the Tokyo area, measured lower 5 on the Japanese seismic intensity scale of 7 in Fukushima, Ibaraki and Tochigi prefectures, the Japan Meteorological Agency said.
+The quake, which also shook the Tokyo area, measured lower 5 on the Japanese seismic intensity scale of 7 in Fukushima, Ibaraki and Tochigi prefectures, the weather agency said.

-It was the first time since December 2012 that the agency had issued a tsunami alert due to an aftershock from the 2011 quake.

 Chief Cabinet Secretary Suga said there have been no reports yet of significant damage from the quake or tsunami.
 He said the government "will continue to gather information about damage, work closely with the Self-Defense Forces and dedicate every effort to disaster response."